katmore/napkin-notes/topics/science/scientific-rigor.md

 A beautifully analyzed experiment can still be incapable of supporting its stated conclusion.
 Definitions, comparison groups, controls, sampling, interventions, measurements, and what is actually being varied come first.

-This was one of the places the agent had to be corrected most strongly: The agent had a tendency to jump prematurely into statistical sophistication when the more fundamental issue was experimental structure.
+This was one of the places the model had to be corrected most strongly: The model had a tendency to jump prematurely into statistical sophistication when the more fundamental issue was experimental structure.

 ### 2. Exploratory and confirmatory evidence do different jobs